Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Introduction

-\textbf{Main contributions.~} In the present paper we examine the impact of the replication options on the performance of redundancy systems in terms of queue lengths and delays.
-We demonstrate that the performance impact tends to be fairly limited, provided the replication options offer sufficient flexibility for a mild and natural resource pooling condition to hold.
-Under the latter condition, the replication options provide maximum stability, meaning that no subset of servers is overloaded and the total load can be handled as long as it is less than the total service capacity.
-More specifically, we establish that as long as the latter condition holds and traffic is Markovian, the system occupancy exhibits state space collapse in heavy traffic.
-In the limit the system occupancy behaves just like in a multi-type M/M/1 queue where the various types correspond to jobs that are replicated to the same subset of servers.
-Informally speaking, the numbers of jobs of the various types remain in strict proportion to the arrival rates in the limit while the total number of jobs randomly varies over time.
-The latter number, properly scaled, tends to an exponential random variable, and thus the number of jobs of each type has an exponential limiting distribution as well.
+We establish that when the latter condition holds and traffic is Markovian, the system occupancy exhibits state space collapse in heavy traffic, and asymptotically behaves as in a multi-class single-server FCFS queue.
+Informally speaking, the number of tasks of each type remains in strict proportion to the arrival rates in the limit while the total number of tasks, properly scaled, weakly converges to an exponential random variable.
+Thus the number of tasks of each type has an exponential limiting distribution as well.
 By virtue of the distributional form of Little's law, this means that job delay, after scaling, also has an exponential limiting distribution.
-In order to prove the above results, we start from the available product-form distributions and adopt a specific enumeration of all the possible job configurations to write the joint probability generating function in a convenient form that facilitates a heavy-traffic analysis.

-It is worth observing that the resource pooling condition can be fulfilled even with severely restricted replication options, as long as they are well balanced in the sense that local overload is avoided.
-The heavy-traffic results thus suggest that very extensive replication options do not yield particularly significant performance gains, unless there is uncertainty in the distribution of the overall load across the various job types.

-In a light-traffic scenario, the performance impact of the replication options is minor in absolute terms as well, as the probability of a non-empty system goes to zero in any circumstance.
-However, in relative terms, the performance is sensitive in the sense that the rescaled probability of a particular number of jobs residing in the system is critically dependent on the replication options.
-In particular, we illustrate that when any job can be replicated to (at most) two servers, the best-case scenario is where an arbitrary job is replicated to any pair of servers with equal probability, as in the celebrated power-of-two policy.
-This optimality property reflects the performance gains from highly diverse replication options, although the above-mentioned heavy-traffic results imply that these are not spectacular.
+Moreover, we extend the above results to scenarios where local capacity bottlenecks could occur, and the queue lengths in a critically loaded subsystem exhibit state space collapse.